Contact us whenever you need it!

 A security deposit is an amount of money above and beyond the rent that is used as a way to ensure that any damage the tenant might cause to the property will be covered.

 It is typical practice for a lease agreement to require the first and last month’s rent as well as an additional security deposit.
-Although state laws vary, a security deposit usually is not an amount greater than one month’s rent.

 In many states, the landlord must issue the tenant a receipt for a security deposit.
-The receipt should include the following information:
+This should include the intended use of the security deposit, as well as the terms by which the deposit will be refunded and how it will be refunded.

 In legal terms, violating a lease agreement is considered a breach of contract.
 Most states allow a landlord to terminate a lease agreement if the tenant does the following: